bpieczek/bpieczek/README.md

-### Hi there 👋
+# Hi there 👋

-#### My name is Bartosz.
+<h4 align="center"> My name is Bartosz.
 I am a young ⌨️programmer🖱️ and 📚student📚 who is constantly learning new technologies.
-I am currently looking for an ⚙️internship⚙️ to improve my 💻skills💻 and see what it's like to work in a real company.
+I am currently looking for an ⚙️internship⚙️ to improve my 💻skills💻 and see what it's like to work in a real company.</h4>

 ---